lindenb/jvarkit/docs/BamStats04.md

     -R, --ref
       [20180126]If set, a column with the GC% will be added.
 Also used to read CRAM.
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
     --version
       print version and exit